-Best Standard Decks: A Forged in the Barrens Tier List
+Best Standard Decks: A United in Stormwind Tier List

 Welcome to our Tier List for Hearthstone.
 On this page, you will find our Standard decks, ranked from Best (S Tier) to Worst (C Tier), as well as detailed commentary for all the decks, to explain their strengths and weaknesses.